johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-04-reverse-engineering-azure-app-insights-transactions-url/index.md

 ### 2. ResourceId

-Next we have a URL encoded RescourceId:
+Next we have a URL encoded ResourceId:

 ```text
 %2Fsubscriptions%2F4e41a677-9a57-4a7c-9c4c-e71bae5d998e%2Fresourcegroups%2Frg-maas-shared-storage-dev-001%2Fproviders%2Fmicrosoft.insights%2Fcomponents%2Fappi-maas-shared-dev